McCombs Longhorns Take London

 Students and alumni based in the United Kingdom were recently treated to a special gathering featuring great food, student insights, and new connections.

-A panel of three McCombs Success Scholars studying in London — Caleb Peña, Finance ’29; Karyme Silva, Accounting ’28; and Bianca Marin Franco, Management ’29 — discussed what brought them to The University of Texas at Austin, how donor support affected their decision to study abroad, and their experiences since arriving in the UK.
+A panel of three McCombs Success Scholars studying in London — Caleb Peña, Finance ’29; Karyme Silva, Accounting ’28; and Bianca Marin Franco, Management ’29 — discussed what brought them to The University of Texas at Austin, how donor support affected their decision to study abroad, and their experiences since arriving in the U.K.

 McCombs Success Scholars studying abroad are part of the BBA International Program, which provides a range of experiential learning opportunities for undergraduates.
 There are currently 25 McCombs Success Scholars studying abroad in London, and many of them rely on donor support to participate.